tLslhyCL/FALCC/README.md

 - Otherwise run "full_test.py"
 - Information on the possible input parameters and how to change datasets etc. are given within the respective files.
 - For non-binary sensitive groups: Only run the adaboost or single_classifier training.
+- Create an empty "reweigh" folder inside "Datasets/" if needed (when choosing "reweigh" strategy.
+Likewise create an empty "removed" folder when using "remove" as strategy

 The code has been tested using a Windows PC.
 Other systems, like Mac, might create shelve files in other versions, requiring adaptations.